-The H-1B Visa Reform Act of 2004 also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change an alien's employer within those classifications.
-The Fraud Fee does not apply to petitions filed with USCIS that extend or amend an alien's stay in H-1B or L classification filed by a current employer.
-Finally, the H-1B Visa Reform Act of 2004 provided that up to 20,000 petitions filed on behalf of aliens who had earned a master's degree or higher from a U.S. institution of higher education (as defined by 20 U.S.C. § 1001(a)) would be exempt from the numerical cap.
+The H-1B Visa Reform Act of 2004 also instituted a new Fraud Prevention and Detection Fee (Fraud Fee) of \$500 that must be submitted with a petition seeking an initial grant of H-1B or L nonimmigrant classification7 or by an employer seeking to change a noncitizen's employer within those classifications.
+The Fraud Fee does not apply to petitions filed with USCIS that extend or amend a noncitizen's stay in H-1B or L classification filed by a current employer, or for any petitions filed with the H-1B1 classification.
+Finally, the H-1B Visa Reform Act of 2004 provided that up to 20,000 petitions filed on behalf of noncitizens who had earned a master's degree or higher from a U.S. institution of higher education (as defined by 20 U.S.C. § 1001(a)) would be exempt from the numerical cap.